 The MedEd concept was the first forum of its kind in Australian medical education, reflecting on the fundamental role of medical education in providing and shaping the future medical workforce.
 Stakeholders from across the continuum are invited to attend, and the Conference is an opportunity to explore, debate, discuss and recommend on the issues affecting medical education in Australia.

-There have been 4 MedEd conferences since its inception in 2005, the lastest in 2012 being MedEd12 – Inclusion, Innovation amd Investment for the Future (held in Sydney).
-The three previous conferences, MedEd09 – Investing in our Medical Workforce (Sydney); MedEd07 – Seamless Medical Education (Melbourne); and MedEd05 – Shared Visions and Common Goals (Canberra) were very successful, bringing together key stakeholders in health in Australia including jurisdictional and Departmental representatives, staff and students of medical schools and members of the profession itself.
+There had been 4 MedEd conferences since its inception in 2005, the MedEd12 – Inclusion, Innovation amd Investment for the Future (held in Sydney), MedEd09 – Investing in our Medical Workforce (Sydney); MedEd07 – Seamless Medical Education (Melbourne); and MedEd05 – Shared Visions and Common Goals (Canberra) were very successful, bringing together key stakeholders in health in Australia including jurisdictional and Departmental representatives, staff and students of medical schools and members of the profession itself.

 MedEd09 – ‘Investing in our Medical Workforce’, focused on health workforce initiatives amongst the backdrop of the 2008 COAG health worforce reform package.
 The conference also provided the opportunity to review and progress recommendations identified in the 2007 Conference and to develop new initiatives.
 A conference report is available.